jakobjassmann/qhi_phen_ts/README.md

 # Qikiqtaruk Phenology Time-Series code repository

-This code repository contains the analytical scripts required to generate the figures, tables and statistics reported in *Assmann et al. (in prep) - Drone data reveal fine-scale variation of tundra greenness and phenology not captured by satellite and ground-based monitoring*.
-In execution of the code also requires the spatial data files found in this data repostiory on Zenodo [INSERT DOI](www.zenodo.org) to be completed.
+This code repository contains the analytical scripts required to generate the figures, tables and statistics reported in *Assmann et al. (in prep) - Drone data reveal heterogeneity in tundra greenness and phenology not captured by satellites*.
+In execution of the code also requires the spatial data files found in this data repostiory on Zenodo [Released upon publication - INSERT DOI](www.zenodo.org) to be completed.

 # Content
 1. [Authors](#Authors)